Ai00-X/ai00_server/README_en.md

 *   Text generation
 *   Translation
 *   Q&A
-*   Any other tasks you can think of that LLM can do
+*   Any other tasks that LLM can do

 ### 👻Other